mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-using-boundary-events.md

 To add a boundary event to one of these activities there are 2 ways:

 1. Select an Event activity (currently only Timer event is available) from the workflow Toolbox and drag it on one of the activities listed above.
-The boundary event is then added.
 Double click the Timer Boundary Event icon to open the Timer properties dialog.

 {{< figure src="/attachments/refguide/modeling/application-logic/workflows/workflow-how-to-boundary-events/drag-drop.png" alt="Adding boundary events through drag and drop" width="200" class="no-border">}}